My Personal Story of Overcoming Breastfeeding Difficulties

 “This post contains affiliate links, which means we make a small commission from your purchases.
 This does not cost you anything but helps us run and upkeep our website.
 Please, click here to view our affiliate disclosure policy.
 Thank you. “

-My personal experience fell short of the idyllic images in the media.
-I delivered via emergency C-Section and was under some heavy painkillers for the first few days of my son’s life.
+My first breastfeeding experience fell short of the idyllic images in the media.
+I delivered via an emergency C-Section and was under some heavy painkillers for the first few days of my son’s life.
 While I was in the hospital, breastfeeding was going splendidly, no pain, great looking latch, baby happy as a clam.
 (I wonder if the lack of pain was due to said painkillers?)

 Things only got worse the next day at the pediatrician’s office.
 We were told that baby lost more than 10% of body weight and needed formula pronto.
 No reasoning about baby having great output could sway the pediatrician to listen and thus that same day we went to see a lactation consultant.
 Mind you, I’m 4 days post C-Section and can barely move.
 My nipples are bleeding and feeling like they are about to fall off.
 My emotional state can only be described as utter despair.